 The sentiment that bigger is better is often seen when it comes to engagement rings.
 You may look at an emerald vs. round cut and think, “which looks bigger?”
 But the interesting thing with diamonds is that size is only part of the equation.
 The depth and shape of the diamond’s cut also play a role in just how big the stone looks.
 Modern engagement rings are available in a wide variety of cuts, some of which enhance a diamond’s glow, while others focus on the perceived size of the stone.
 Some of the more well-known types of engagement ring and wedding ring cuts include round cut diamond, princess cut diamond, asscher cut diamond, marquise cut diamond, emerald cut diamond, and pear shaped diamond (ultimately, the best diamond cut depends on whoever wears the ring).

 Oval Cut Diamonds

-While the round cut diamond is the most popular cut, elongated shapes like oval actually appear larger.
+While the round cut diamond is the most popular cut, an elongated shape like oval actually appear larger.
 But before you opt for the shape that looks the biggest, you should understand other aspects you’re compromising.
-While elongated shapes look larger, they don’t have an ideal facet pattern like a round brilliant.
+While the elongated shape looks larger, they don’t have an ideal facet pattern like a round brilliant cut diamond.
 This means they won’t have the superb sparkle that a round emits.
 If this doesn’t bother you—as any shape will still look stunning—then opt for an elongated stone to get more diamond for your dollar.